mike130201/Pick_and_Place/README.md

 If you want to contribute to this project, please follow these steps:

-1. set the positions of the things that are going to be pick and place.
+1. Set the positions of the things that where the Open will do the pick and place.
 2. With the matlab codes calculate the inverse kinematics to obtain the positions of the ariticulations.
 3. That values can be simulated with the GUI Program.
-(Do not forget to connect to the Open before)
+(Do not forget to connect to the Open before, just instead of lunch the new program lunch the following one)
 ```ROS
 roslaunch open_manipulator_control_gui open_manipulator_control_gui.launch
 ```